hubblec4/Matroska-Chapters-Specs/chapters.md

 # Chapters

-The Matroska Chapters system can be `Simple Chapters` but also a complex
+The Matroska Chapters system can consist of`Simple Chapters` where a chapter start time is used as marker in the timeline. but also a complex

 ## Edition entry